f728743/Sim-Radio/README.md

 You can create your own “radio station”, put it somewhere where you can download it via http to SimRadio on your iPhone

-Try to download GTA 5 radio stations 📻 <https://cutt.ly/VrAjvQs>
+Try to download GTA 5 radio stations 📻 <https://cutt.ly/VrAjvQs> or GTA 4 <https://cutt.ly/UHiP6qY>